MHenderson/MHenderson/README.md

 I am also developing an R package [{wallis}](https://github.com/MHenderson/wallis) for constructing examples of Room squares.

-Usage of {wallis} is demonstrated in these repositories:
+{wallis} is demonstrated in these repositories:

 - [maximal-room-squares](https://github.com/MHenderson/maximal-room-squares) - generate maximal partial Room squares in R.
 - [more-maximal-room-squares](https://github.com/MHenderson/more-maximal-room-squares) - an R6-based implementation of maximal partial Room squares in R.